 Occurring in 21 African countries, giraffe live throughout all land-management regimes: from state-owned national parks and reserves to private and communal lands.
 Many of the organisations and individuals who live and work in these areas, often in the wildlife industry, recognise the importance of giraffe and have become directly or indirectly involved in their conservation.
 As giraffe are widely distributed throughout Africa, their conservation is not an easy task.
-It will be a challenge to develop and coordinate a continent-wide giraffe strategy and action plan that incorporates the priorities of each stakeholder, country, and the four species and their subspecies.
+It is vitally important, but also challenging, to develop and coordinate a continent-wide strategy and action plan that incorporates the priorities of each stakeholder, country, and the four species.

 Although giraffe conservation should be seen as an Africa-wide initiative, GCF is helping to tackle it by starting with a country-by-country and species-by-species approach.
-Priorities are critical for the long-term objective of developing a consolidated continent-wide strategy.
+Priorities are critical for the long-term objective of developing and implementing a consolidated continent-wide strategy.